Eczema

 • Dry and sensitive skin

-• Rough, discolored, scaly or leathery patches of skin
+• Rough, discoloured, scaly or leathery patches of skin

 • Itchy and bumpy rashes